NiceXD1204/Expense-Tracker-CI/README.md

 With the cluster up:

 1. **ArgoCD** — `terraform output -raw argocd_ingress_hostname_command | bash` for the
    URL, `terraform output -raw argocd_admin_password_command | bash` for the password.
    All four Applications (`expense-tracker-dev`, `-backend-dev`, `-frontend-dev`, `-db-dev`) should show **Synced / Healthy**.
 2. **The app** — open `http://expense-tracker.local` (via the NLB hostname + `Host`
-header, or add it to `/etc/hosts`) for the React UI, and `http://api.expense-tracker.local/docs` for the FastAPI Swagger UI.
+   header, or add it to `/etc/hosts`) for the React frontend, and `http://api.expense-tracker.local/docs` for the FastAPI Swagger UI.
 3. **Grafana** — `kubectl port-forward -n monitoring svc/kube-prometheus-stack-grafana 3000:80`,
    open `http://localhost:3000` and check the cluster/node/pod dashboards plus the backend's custom `/metrics`.
 4. **CI/CD** — push a small change to `master` and watch GitHub Actions build, push to ECR, and commit the new image tag to `expense-tracker-infra`; ArgoCD self-heals the running Deployment within a couple of minutes.
 5. **Alerts** — crash-loop a pod (e.g. scale the backend to an image tag that doesn't exist) and watch Alertmanager fire `KubePodCrashLooping` to Slack.

 ## Cost (just for my own project)